 The National Institute of Mental Health reports that an estimated 31.1% of U.S. adults experience an anxiety disorder at some time in their lives.
 In fact, anxiety related disorders are the most common emotional illness in America, surpassing even depression in numbers.
 The Anxiety and Depression Association of America reports that 18.1% of Americans are currently suffering from an anxiety disorder.
 With anxiety disorders, there is a gender gap as well.
 Women suffer from anxiety attacks almost twice as much as men.

 However, you are not doomed to an anxiety-ridden life.
 We can help you.
 Most of us are encouraged to see an anxiety attack as something that happens to us.
 In many cases, medication is recommended.
 (And people have reported that medication has provided relief.)
 Unfortunately, these factors often leave many of us feeling like victims, living in fear of the next anxiety attack.
 We can offer you what could be a life-changing alternative.
 If you are looking for an attitudinal, rather than a medication-based, approach, read on.

-We have seen time and again that overcoming anxiety and panic are not actually the result of circumstances, or even necessarily of biology.
+We have seen time and again that being able to overcome anxiety and panic is not actually the result of circumstances, or even necessarily of biology.
 Each moment of anxiety is fueled by a particular set of beliefs that we engage.
 When we hold certain perspectives, and, in essence, send ourselves particular messages (“I can’t do this,” “Something bad will happen to me,” “Everything is out of control,” “I’m trapped”), we precipitate panic attacks or generalized anxiety.